sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 <figcaption>Standard <span class="smcp">HTML</span> can create controls for chart interation.</figcaption>
 </figure>

-Now we see how the controls look in relation to the chart in figure LASTFIGURENUMBER, and we can verify that they make sense, both for the data and for the interaction model.
-Our visualization lacks a critical piece of information, though; it doesn't identify which line corresponds to which region.
+Now we see how the controls look in relation to the chart in figure LASTFIGURENUMBER, and we can verify that they make sense both for the data and for the interaction model.
+Our visualization lacks a critical piece of information, though: it doesn't identify which line corresponds to which region.
 For a static visualization, we could simply use the flot library to add a legend to the chart, but that approach isn't ideal here.
 You can see the problem in figure NEXTFIGURENUMBER as the legend looks confusingly like the interaction controls.

 <figure>
 <div style="padding-left:1em;">Gross Domestic Product (Current <span class="lgcp">US</span>$ in Trillions)</div>